Deploy and explore a multitenant SaaS app that uses the database-per-tenant pattern with SQL Database

-Browse to the server tenants1-dpt-<USER>, and click Pool1 to view resource utilization for the pool.
+Browse to the server tenants1-dpt-<user>, and select Pool1 to view resource utilization for the pool.
 In the following charts, the load generator ran for one hour.

 - The first chart, labeled Resource utilization, shows pool eDTU utilization.

-- The second chart shows eDTU utilization of the top five databases in the pool.
+- The second chart shows eDTU utilization of the five most active databases in the pool.

-The two charts illustrate that elastic pools and SQL Database are well suited to SaaS application workloads.
-The charts show that 4 databases are each bursting to as much as 40 eDTUs, and yet all the databases are comfortably supported by a 50 eDTU pool.
-The 50 eDTU pool can support even heavier workloads.
-If they were provisioned as standalone databases, they would each need to be an S2 (50 DTU) to support the bursts.
-The cost of 4 standalone S2 databases would be nearly 3 times the price of the pool.
-In real-world situations, SQL Database customers are currently running up to 500 databases in 200 eDTU pools.
-For more information, see the performance monitoring tutorial.
+The two charts illustrate that elastic pools and SQL Database are well suited to unpredictable SaaS application workloads.
+The charts show that four databases are each bursting to as much as 40 eDTUs, and yet all the databases are comfortably supported by a 50-eDTU pool.
+The 50-eDTU pool can support even heavier workloads.
+If the databases are provisioned as single databases, each one needs to be an S2 (50 DTU) to support the bursts.
+The cost of four standalone S2 databases is nearly three times the price of the pool.
+In real-world situations, SQL Database customers run up to 500 databases in 200 eDTU pools.
+For more information, see the Performance monitoring tutorial.

-- To learn about elastic jobs, see Managing scaled-out cloud databases
+- To learn about elastic jobs, see Manage scaled-out cloud databases.

 In this tutorial you learned:

 - How to deploy the Wingtip Tickets SaaS application.